What Celebrities Paid for Their NYC Apartments

-Her penthouse on 18 West 74th Street underwent a renovation with Gramercy Design at the helm creating a beautiful open floor plan for entertaining.
+Her Upper West Side (at an undisclosed address) penthouse underwent a renovation with Gramercy Design at the helm creating a beautiful open floor plan for entertaining.

 The open floor plan leads to a terrace perfect for relaxing in the summer months and taking in views of the Dakota.

 The entrance to the now listed $3.49 million apartment is a private key-locked elevator that opens to an opulent foyer.

 By now, we've all seen her 2020 Super Bowl Performance, and by all accounts, Jennifer Lopez loves to go big!

 The same goes for her ultra-posh NoMad penthouse at the Whitman that hit the market in 2017.